 47. Experimental Psychologist

 Develop tests and experiments to gain a greater understanding of human behavior, and to contribute to the debate of nature vs nurture.

 Studying the various forests on our planet, the impact of deforestation, and more.

 Research the stages of development of children, and look at how certain children compare to the accepted benchmarks.

 Develop new ways to determine whether certain standards of education are being met.
 You may also work closely together with the U.S. Census and other similar organizations to find out if there are changes in educational attainment.

 Holding a doctorate degree usually means one of two things: you may go into research, or you may go on to teach the future generation of experts in your field.
-The above career options, aligned with specific degrees, are just some of the possibilities that are out there for you.
+The above highest paying career options, aligned with specific degrees, are just some of the possibilities that are out there for you.
 Those who hold a doctorate degree tend to work independently with a goal of improving current situations, either by teaching others, or by conducting further research.